Pamela El Kik: Early life and career

 El Kik was born in Deir al-Qamar, south-east of Beirut.
 Her first appearances were long sketches shot with Wassim Tabbarah, at the age of 15.
 Tabbarah encouraged her to be follow a career in art; the young Pamela wanted since to be a professional actress.

 El Kik started her early formal career at the age of 18 while studying communication arts specialized in cinema at The Holy Spirit University of Kaslik (USEK).
 She participated in some local works: Erbit Tenhall (2005), Imraa Min Dayaa (2005), Madame Bambino (2006) and Sara (2009).

 Personal life

 In June 2023 during an interview on Al Jadeed, El Kik addressed speculation about her personal life, stating that she had been wrongly labeled based on her acting roles.
 She expressed support for personal freedom and said she would not object to marrying a woman if she fell in love.
 El Kik also clarified that she is attracted to men but would be open to a relationship with a woman under certain circumstances.
-She rejected being labeled and emphasized that love should not be limited by societal expectations.
+She rejected being labeled and emphasized that love should not be limited by societal expectations, stating, "I am not a lesbian; I am everything," and explained that she loves "love in whatever form it comes," adding that if, after many years, she fell in love with a woman, she would accept those feelings rather than identify with a specific sexual orientation.
+She later revealed that she had received marriage proposals from both men and women.
+In June 2026, El Kik stated that she identifies as asexual.